F. E. Madill Secondary School

 F.E.
 Madill School (formerly Wingham High School and Wingham District SeconSchool and F.E.
 Madill Secondary School) is a high school in Wingham, Ontario, Canada.
-It is in the Avon Maitland District School Board and over 900 students currently attend the school.
-The school is well known for sports teams, and school bands who participate in various competitions throughout Ontario.
+It is in the Avon Maitland District School Board and over 800 students from grades 7-12 currently attend the school.
+The school is well known for sports teams who participate in various competitions throughout Ontario.

 History

 The school opened in September 1906 as three small buildings in the Wingham Public School.
 Later, construction began on an actual high school.
-Increased population and the introduction of shop and home ec classes lead to the construction of a new school.
+The increased population and the introduction of shop and home ec classes led to the construction of a new school.
 It was sold to W.T.
 Cruickshank for a dollar and the former location became a radio station (CKNX, AM920).
 Because so many students came from out of town in 1968, there was a contest held to try to find a new name for the school.
 The winning name was F.E.
 Madill, named after the school principal at the time, Frank E. Madill.

 On March 31, 2010, FE Madill held a pre-release screening of a documentary film entitled Still Bill.

 In September 2012, grade 7s and 8s were enrolled at the school.